 The tax scheme would create a 5% wealth tax on the 2,660 global billionaires, a 3% tax on 183,000 people wealthier than US$50 million and a 2% tax on the 3.6 million individuals with more than $5 million in assets.

 Such a wealth tax could raise as much as $2.52 trillion a year according to their calculations.

 This amount would be enough to provide universal healthcare and social protection for 3.6 billion people, lift 2.3 billion people out of poverty – 70% of all living below World Bank’s poverty line of $5.50 a day – and make Covid-19 vaccines for the world altogether.

 The study used data from Forbes and Wealth X to prepare estimates which they note are only indicative.

-The organizations also find legitimate to use wealth tax to reduce the total numbers of billionaires and multi-millionaires.
+The organizations also find it legitimate to use wealth tax to reduce the total number of billionaires and multi-millionaires.

 Last October, 136 countries agreed to impose a minimum tax of 15% on big companies for them to stop avoiding taxation.
 In early 2021, the World Bank considered the world as a “fiscal hole” and urged countries to consider a wealth tax.